boltops-tools/terraspace-docs/_docs/helpers/custom.md

 2. [Stack-Level Helpers]({% link _docs/helpers/custom/stack.md %}): Only locally available to the specific stack they are defined in.
 3. [Module-Level Helpers]({% link _docs/helpers/custom/module.md %}): Only locally available to the specific module they are defined in.

 There are several types of helpers you can define, so you may be unsure which type to use.
 When in doubt, use stack-level helpers.
-It nice to keep the helpers scope to the specify stack that needs them.
+It nice to keep the helpers scope to the specific stack that needs them.

 ## Example